 Sabine C. Herpertz

 How do traumas and mental illness affect the relationship between parents and their child?
-Sabine C. Herpertz, a member of the DGPPPN Executive Committee, will consider this question in her lecture at the congress.
+Sabine C. Herpertz, a member of the DGPPN Executive Committee, will consider this question in her lecture at the congress.
 The Director of the Department of General Psychiatry at Heidelberg University Hospital is a recognised expert in the field of personality disorders, where she also studies emotion regulation.

 David M. Clark

 The British Professor and Chair of Experimental Psychology at the University of Oxford is one of Great Britain’s most renowned experts in the field of psychotherapy and care research and will be a guest the DGPPN Congress.
 As part of the pioneering British project “Improving Access to Psychological Therapies (IAPT)”, a stepped-care programme was developed for people with depression and anxiety disorders that simultaneously allowed the efficacy of the applied treatments to be evaluated.
 In his presentation Dr. Clark will talk about the economic arguments for making psychotherapy more widely accessible.